On the structure of finitely generated subgroups of branch groups

-Unlike normal subgroups, almost normal subgroups of branch groups need not always contain the commutator subgroup of the rigid stabiliser of some level, but it turns out that this is almost the case.
+As the previous example shows, unlike normal subgroups, almost normal subgroups of branch groups need not always contain the commutator subgroup of the rigid stabiliser of some level.
+However, it turns out that they always contain the commutator subgroup of one of the subgroups of Example \ref{example:RistAreAlmostNormal}.
 Before we can make this more precise, we first need to understand the orbits in $X^*$ of finite index subgroups of branch groups.

 \begin{prop} Let $G\leq \Aut(X^*)$ be a branch group, and let $H\leq G$ be a finite index subgroup.
 Then, there exists some $N\in \N$ such that for all $v\in X^N$ and for all $n\in \N$, $\St_H(v)$ acts transitively on $vX^n$. \end{prop}